AI Use Cases/Logistics

 TMS schema access is a hard prerequisite before any automation runs

-The AI needs read/write access to your TMS field structure-Oracle, MercuryGate, or SAP EWM-before it can map incoming freight objects to the correct destination fields.
+The AI needs read/write access to your TMS field structure - Oracle, MercuryGate, or SAP EWM - before it can map incoming freight objects to the correct destination fields.
 If your TMS is heavily customized or locked behind IT change-control queues, implementation stalls at the integration layer.
-Logistics operators who underestimate this step typically lose 4-8 weeks before a single quote is auto-populated.
+Underestimate this step and you can lose 4-8 weeks before a single quote is auto-populated.
 Confirm API access and field-level permissions with your TMS admin before scoping the project.

 2. 2